 - Following retirement from the Human Genetics Unit Medical Research Council, continues to collaborate with scientists and clinicians on the genetics of eye disease both in Edinburgh and at Institute of Ophthalmology, UCL.

-Professor Martin Collinson at The Institute of Medical Sciences, University Aberdeen
+Professor, Institute of Medical Sciences, University Aberdeen

 Doctors and researchers often publish articles about their work.
 Sometimes these are freely available online or with a limited distribution.
 Even those we do hear of, can be quite impenetrable for lay people.
 It is also often not clear how new or useful the content really is.

 So we sought a professional to look out for developments that are worth people working with and affected by aniridia knowing about.
-Prof Martin Collinson has kindly volunteered.
+Prof Martin Collinson kindly volunteered.
 He will rephrase the reports it into plain English, and provide explanations to make them understandable.
 Read Martin’s articles.

 Pingback: Knighthood for member of our medical panel | Aniridia Network UK